Groestlcoin/electrs/README.md

     This allows for quick reorg-aware transaction confirmation status lookups, by verifying the current block at the recorded height still matches the recorded block hash.

-  With these new indexes, bitcoind is no longer queried to serve user requests and is only polled periodically for new blocks and for syncing the mempool.
+  With these new indexes, groestlcoind is no longer queried to serve user requests and is only polled periodically for new blocks and for syncing the mempool.

 - Support for Liquid and other Elements-based networks, including CT, peg-in/out and multi-asset.